What this page is about

 Poor in south on Day 7.
 Poor day 8.
 Good otherwise. |

 You can make up your own mind about the usefulness of these GRIB products.
-I suggest that using them as planning tools would rarely be misleaading to 5 days ahead.
+I suggest that using them as planning tools would rarely be misleading to 5 days ahead.